 1. Natural rubies are believed to possess healing powers and protective properties.

 Since first being discovered in Burma, the valuable blood red ruby gemstone has been shrouded in folklore and superstition.
 One of the most enduring of these myths suggests that the rare stone possessed healing and protective powers.
 Legend tells that before battle, Burmese soldiers would insert rubies into their flesh, believing that this would make them invincible during battle.
 Throughout the medieval period, belief in the protective qualities of rubies persisted, and many Europeans wore some of the finest rubies to guarantee health and wisdom.
-From ancient times to the present day, this gem has been highly sought after not only for their exquisite beauty, but also for its unique energy.
+From ancient times to the present day, the July birthstone has been highly sought after not only for their exquisite beauty, but also for its unique energy.

 2. Sunshine causes rubies to literally glow.